Architecture model

 Application

-The application layer is where Akka truly shines, acting as the bridge between your domain code and the runtime.
-Most classes in this layer extend an Akka component class (e.g., within the akka.javasdk
+The application layer is where Akka becomes a first class participant as the glue between your domain code and the runtime.
+Most classes in this layer will extend an Akka component class (e.g., within the akka.javasdk

 package), making them event-based and actor-based behind the scenes, while abstracting those details from you.